How to Reduce Colors in a Cross Stitch Pattern (3 Methods)

 The automatic reduction won't always choose the same mergers you would.
 Faces are the most common problem—check that skin tones didn't merge into something unnatural.

-StitchMate's color palette panel shows every thread in your pattern, sorted by stitch count.
+Stitchmate's color palette panel shows every thread in your pattern, sorted by stitch count.
 You can see immediately which colors dominate and which are barely used.
+The palette tools handbook walks through each feature in detail.

 To reduce colors: